Relationship

 between

-l Sometimes they are between two items, groups, or people, as in these sentences:
+l Sometimes they are between two items,

 Choose between Squiggly and Aardvark.